-- Check if you have enough power
+- Check if your smartphone has enough power to drive connected peripherals

 - Advantages and disadvantages of USB OTG